ImplFerris/pico-pico/src/i2c/index.md

 I2C stands for Inter-Integrated Circuit, also written as I²C.
 It's one of the popular communication methods used by microcontrollers to talk to sensors, displays (like OLEDs), and other chips.
 It is a serial, half-duplex, and synchronous interface.
 Let's break down what that means.

-- Serial means data is transferred one bit at a time over a single data line.
-Think of it like a one-lane bridge where cars (bits of data) pass through one after another in a straight line.
+- **Serial** means data is transferred one bit at a time, in sequence.
+Each bit is sent individually rather than sending multiple bits at once.
+These bits are carried over a data signal during communication.

-- Half-duplex means data travels in only one direction at a time.
-Imagine using a walkie-talkie - only one person can talk while the other listens, and then they switch roles.
+- **Half duplex** means data travels in only one direction at a time.
+A device either sends data or receives data, but not both at the same time.
+The direction switches as needed during communication.

-- Synchronous means both devices rely on a shared clock signal to coordinate communication.
-Picture two people throwing a ball to each other, but only when a referee blows a whistle.
-That whistle acts like a clock signal, ensuring timing stays in sync.
+- **Synchronous** means both devices rely on a shared clock signal.
+This clock defines exactly when each bit of data is sent and read, keeping both devices aligned during communication.

 ## Controller and Target